Nathan-Crittenden/MART120_Homework/README.md

 # MART120_Homework

-THis is my repository for my creative coding class
+This is my repository for my creative coding class